hca-admin/hcawebsite/_pages/small-business-resources-2.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>One of the best SEO companies around is Prosperous Internet Marketing.
-If you are looking to make a much bigger impact online for your business, please check them out at: <a href="https://prosperousim.com/">https://prosperousim.com/</a></p>
+If you are looking to make a much bigger impact online for your business, please check them out at: <a href="https://prosperousim.com/" target="_blank" rel="noreferrer noopener">https://prosperousim.com/</a></p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->